 OK, enough is enough.
-I can agree that there have been times previously where there has bee gross over zealousness of executives spending a lot of stockholders and now government money on exuberant golf outings, but I have to agree that the intent of these companies who sponsor professional golf tournaments is to building business relationships which invigorates a very fragile golf economy.
+I can agree that there have been times previously where there has been gross overzealousness of executives spending a lot of stockholders and now government money on exuberant golf outings, but I have to agree that the intent of these companies who sponsor professional golf tournaments is to building business relationships which invigorate a very fragile golf economy.

 It is that simple and it is a measurable function if the government wants to put restrictions on where those funds are spent.
 This report from today’s Online Wall Street Journal on Congress hammering Northern Trust and now Morgan Stanley the allegations they are spending TARP funds on the PGA Golf Tournaments they are Title Sponsor of really should be revisited.

 What is the purpose of the TARP funds?
-Its purpose, as I understand the President telling the country it was to be used for, is to help bailout a failed economy.
-Even if a portion of the funds was spent for professional golf events it would accomplish it purpose by putting everyday people to work.
-If congress wants to restrict the funds then it is easy to do.
+Its purpose, as I understand the President telling the country it was to be used for, is to help bail out a failed economy.
+Even if a portion of the funds was spent for professional golf events it would accomplish its purpose by putting everyday people to work.
+If Congress wants to restrict the funds then it is easy to do.
 Let me know how I can help.